 Welcome (back) to Newberry College.
 As a small residential college, Newberry is a student-centered, liberal arts, undergraduate institution that provides a wide variety of majors and a seamless integration of learning across liberal arts and professional disciplines.
 In a small college such as Newberry, with a low student-to-faculty ratio, students come to know their professors on a personal basis.
 Our faculty, coaches, staff, and administrators take great pride in guiding you through your intellectual and personal journey toward a successful and fulfilling career.
 Newberry College not only provides an outstanding academic education but fosters the moral, ethical, and spiritual growth of its students as well.
 The Lutheran intellectual tradition of faith and reason embedded in the context of diversity and inclusivity allows us to discover innovative and creative ways to navigate through the uncertainty of uncharted waters.
-We will offer you an openness to new perspectives and fresh insights of others.
-We will practice a spirit of "intellectual humility," because the world is always larger and more mysterious than the lens through which it is known.
-"Intellectual humility" nurtures genuine curiosity and an interdisciplinary search for truth.
+You will learn in a community of "intellectual humility," where you will nurture a genuine curiosity and an interdisciplinary search for truth.
 You are a member of the Newberry College family.
 Dream big and unleash the greatness within you.